How far along are you and when will you be done?

 Phase 1 is currently in development.
 Phase 2 will be in development when all features in Phase 1 are completed.

-The Gradebook will be generally available to all users via the New Gradebook feature option until Q2 of 2018 when we will deprecate the old gradebook.
-We will provide you with plenty of notice as to when the New Gradebook will replace the current Gradebook for all institutions.
-Institutions are welcome to enable the New Gradebook at any time.
+The Gradebook will be generally available to all users via the New Gradebook feature option.
+The current Gradebook will not be deprecated until all initial features have been completed in the New Gradebook, and we will provide you with plenty of notice about a transition.
+Institutions are welcome to enable the New Gradebook for their accounts at any time.

 What features are already released and what features are in each of the phases?